Carapacik/swagger_parser/swagger_parser/README.md

   # DART ONLY
   # Optional.
 Set `true` to use MultipartFile instead of File as argument type for file parameters.
   use_multipart_file: false

+  # DART ONLY
+  # Optional.
+Set tags to be excluded on endpoint generation.
+  #
+  # Endpoints with these tags will not be included in the generated clients.
+  exclude_tags:
+    - "sellPet"

+  # DART ONLY
+  # Optional.
+Set tags to be included on endpoint generation.
+  #
+  # If set, only endpoints with these tags will be included in the generated clients.
+  # **NOTE: This will override the [exclude_tags] if set.**
+  include_tags:
+    - "buyPet"

+  # DART ONLY
+  # Optional.
+Set fallback client name for endpoints without tags.
+  #
+  # In general the first tag of an endpoint defines in which client the
+  # endpoint will be included.
+If no tag is specified, the fallback client
+  # name will be used.

+  # defaults to 'default' which results in a client named `DefaultClient`.
+  fallback_client: "default"
 ```

 For multiple schemes: